sonyarianto/liquidsoap-stereo-tool/README.md

 - Liquidsoap (run through Docker)
 - Stereo Tool (command line version) 64 bit
 - Some songs loaded on the songs folder
+- An Icecast server (you can use Zeno infrastructure)

 ## How to run
 Run this Docker Compose command.